The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Panchromatic selection pipeline

-\texttt{Le PHARE} was supplemented with a custom template library for AGN and galaxies already used for the eROSITA Final Equatorial-Depth Survey by \citet{Salvato22}.
+\texttt{Le PHARE} was supplemented with a custom template library for AGN and galaxies already used for the eROSITA Final Equatorial-Depth Survey by \citet{salvato21}.
 The original AGN templates used in this work are from \citet{polleta07,salvato09,brown19}.
 We also used mixed AGN-galaxy templates from \citet{salvato09} and \citet{ananna17}, based on inactive galaxy templates from \citet{noll04}.
 Due to their steep red spectra, UCDs of the spectral classes M, L and T are known to be the most prominent contaminants in photometric searches of neutral-IGM absorbed, high-redshift quasars, as both classes of objects appear as dropouts in optical bands.
 The spectral slope in the IR bands can help disentangle the typical quasar power-law accretion disk emission from the Rayleigh-Jeans tails of brown dwarf spectra \citep[for a review and quasar searches and contamination issues see][]{fan23}.
-In addition to stellar templates from \citet{Pickles98} and \citet{Bohlin95}, we account for the spectral diversity of these Galactic colour-contaminants, by including the stellar templates provided by \citet{Chabrier00,knapp04,golimowski04,chiu06,bayo11}.
+In addition to stellar templates from \citet{Pickles98} and \citet{Bohlin95}, we account for the spectral diversity of these Galactic colour-contaminants by including the stellar templates provided by \citet{Chabrier00,knapp04,golimowski04,chiu06,bayo11}.

 We tested our SED fitting analysis on all spectroscopically confirmed quasars at $z>5.6$ listed by \citet{fan23}, with detections within $<1''$ in DES, VHS and CatWISE2020.
-This sample contains 35 quasars \citep[initial discoveries by][]{mortlock09,banados16,reed17,yang17,chehade18,decarli18,reed19,shen19, eilers20,venemans20,yang21,matsuoka22,banados22}.
+This sample contains 35 quasars with spectroscopic redshifts $5.61<z<6.89$ \citep[initial discoveries by][]{mortlock09,banados16,reed17,yang17,chehade18,decarli18,reed19,shen19, eilers20,venemans20,yang21,matsuoka22,banados22}.
 The \texttt{Le PHARE} photo-z calculating sub-routine \texttt{zphota} returns the $\chi^2$ values for the best-fit AGN and stellar templates.
-Out of the 35 currently confirmed DES, VHS and CatWISE2020 z>5.5 quasars, 34 are assigned a photometric redshift $z_{phot}>5.5$.
-32 of these confirmed quasars have been fit AGN models with reduced $\chi_{\rm best}^2$ smaller than the reduced $\chi_{\rm star}^2$ values for the stellar models, i.e. the AGN model is favoured.
+Out of the 35 currently confirmed DES, VHS and CatWISE2020 $z>5.6$ quasars, 34 are assigned a photometric redshift that follows the outlier rejection criterion $\mid z_\mathrm{spec} - z_\mathrm{phot} \mid /(1 + z_\mathrm{spec})< 0.15$ within its 1$\sigma$ uncertainties. \citep[e.g.][]{hildebrandt01,salvato21} of which 32 have been fitted with AGN models with reduced $\chi_{\rm best}^2$ smaller than the reduced $\chi_{\rm star}^2$ values of the stellar models, i.e. the AGN model is favoured.
 The comparison of our photometric estimates of the redshift of these quasars and their actual spectroscopic redshifts is presented in Fig. \ref{fig:lephare_test}.

 We also ran the SED fitting routine on the DES, VHS and CatWISE2020 photometry of known UCDs \citep{liu02,hawley02,cruz03,cruz07,chiu08,reid08,schmidt2010,burningham10,kirkpatrick10,kirkpatrick11,wahhaj11,burningham13,dayjones13,marocco13,marocco14,marocco15,best15,cardoso15,tinney18}.
 Out of 51 late-type M, L and T dwarfs, 47 are correctly classified as stellar objects by \texttt{Le PHARE}.